 Coordinator for the rights of the child

-The Commission coordinator for the rights of the child (Valeria Setti) coordinates work among all the departments of the Commission to make sure that the rights of the child are properly considered in all relevant policies and actions.
+The position of the Commission coordinator for the rights of the child was set up in 2007 as a result of the 2006 Communication "Towards an EU strategy on the rights of the child".
+Valeria Setti who was aapointed in September 2018, coordinates work among all the departments of the Commission to make sure that the rights of the child are properly considered in all relevant policies and actions.